Eastern Montana History

 Another thing that Eastern Montana Ranches and Eastern Montana land don’t get enough credit for is the wildlife resources.
 There are hunters that would still like to keep this secret.
 In fact, a number of them come out and hunt it and then they contact us to buy an Eastern Montana ranch.
 First of all, you have incredible upland bird populations in Eastern Montana.
 Grouse and pheasant are in very good numbers.
 Maybe, not to the point of South Dakota on pheasants but not far behind and the hunting crowds are a lot less.
 You have good public access and if you ask nicely you will usually find access to private bird hunting land.
 Make sure and take care of the land and the people that are allowing you to do it.
 They are very kind.
 I encourage Eastern Montana ranchers to create that additional revenue to support their farm or land but many view it as neighborly to allow someone to take a bird.

 The waterfowl hunting on Eastern Montana ranches can also be very good.
 When you drive Eastern Montana there are parts of it that will have thousands of geese either wintering or passing through.
 Hunting pressure is minimal.
-Ducks can be found in sloughs, creeks and rivers in good numbers.
+Ducks can be found in sloughs, creeks, and rivers in good numbers.

-The deer hunting situation on Eastern Montana land is some of the best part of the wildlife resources.
+The deer hunting situation on Eastern Montana land is one of the best part of the wildlife resources.
 Whitetails are along the riparian lands around creeks and rivers and will get a little bit into the badlands.
 The mule deer is what Eastern Montana ranches are known for.
 Trophy mule deer are taken every year all over Eastern Montana.
 Big, wide horns with long days of glassing coulees and badlands.
 Long shots are going to be the norm.
 This and the pheasant hunting are what usually bring buyers to purchase Eastern Montana ranches.

 Eastern Montana Ranches and Oil